timfdev/Computational-musicology/README.md

   - Thoughts from a balcony

-Album Kids (Smoking and partying, relaxed/happy tone) 2010 -Nikes on my feet
+Album Kids (Smoking and partying, relaxed/happy tone) 2010
+  - Nikes on my feet
-  -Kool aid and frozen pizza
+  - Kool aid and frozen pizza